ubayeid/law-lab/README.md

 ---

-## 🏆 What Makes VeritasAI Unique?
+## 🏆 What Makes LawLab Unique?

 ### 🎯 **Built Specifically for Legal Professionals**

-Unlike generic AI chatbots, VeritasAI is purpose-built for the legal industry with specialized features that understand legal context, case law relationships, and precedent hierarchies.
+Unlike generic AI chatbots, LawLab is purpose-built for the legal industry with specialized features that understand legal context, case law relationships, and precedent hierarchies.

 ---